paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-105-community-services-programs.md

 #### References in Text
 Section 811 of the Housing and Community Development Act of 1974, referred to in text, is section 811 of Pub.
 L. 93–383, title VIII, Aug.
 22, 1974, 88 Stat.
 735, which amended [section 1701x of Title 12](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title12-section1701x&num=0&edition=prelim), Banks and Banking.

 The Housing and Community Development Act of 1974, referred to in text, is Pub.
 L. 93–383, Aug.
 22, 1974, 88 Stat.
-633, as amended.
-Title I of the Housing and Community Development Act of 1974 is classified principally to chapter 69 (§ 5301 et seq.) of this title.
+633. Title I of the Housing and Community Development Act of 1974 is classified principally to chapter 69 (§ 5301 et seq.) of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 5301 of this title](./chapter-069-community-development.md#section-5301) and Tables.

 Section 701 of the Housing Act of 1954, referred to in text, is section 701 of act Aug.
 2, 1954, ch.
 649, 68 Stat.
-640, as amended, which was classified to section 461 of former Title 40, Public Buildings, Property, and Works, and was repealed by Pub.
+640, which was classified to section 461 of former Title 40, Public Buildings, Property, and Works, and was repealed by Pub.
 L. 97–35, title III, 313(b), Aug.
 13, 1981, 95 Stat.
 398.

 Section 401 of the Housing and Community Development Act of 1974, referred to in text, is section 401 of Pub.
 L. 93–383, title IV, Aug.
 22, 1974, 88 Stat.
 686, subsecs. (a) and (b) of which amended section 461 of former Title 40, Public Buildings, Property, and Works, prior to its repeal by Pub.
 L. 97–35, and subsec. (c) of which amended section 460 of former Title 40.